-Treating Osteoarthritis – Glastonbury, CT
+Treating Osteoarthritis Glastonbury

 Move with Freedom Again

 Osteoarthritis is a degenerative process that slowly and progressively destroys joints, producing pain, loss of function, and deformation of the affected areas.
-Regenerative medicine treatments at The New England Stem Cell Institute can help you stay active despite Osteoarthritis.
+Regenerative medicine treatments at The New England Stem Cell Institute can help you stay active despite osteoarthritis.
 Dr. Paul Tortland can provide PRP and stem cell-based therapies that can reduce your pain, improve function, and restore your quality of life.
-To learn more about the benefits of our regenerative medicine for treating osteoarthritis in Glastonbury, CT, call our office today or schedule an appointment online!
+To learn more about the benefits of our regenerative medicine for treating osteoarthritis in Glastonbury, call our office today or schedule an appointment online!

 What Causes Osteoarthritis?

 Osteoarthritis (OA), also known as the “wear and tear” kind of arthritis, is a degenerative process that slowly and progressively destroys joints.
 Quality of life can decrease considerably due to the pain and lack of movement, and it can become incapacitating in advanced stages.
-The underlying cause of Osteoarthritis increasingly is being recognized as inflammation leading to cartilage damage due to an inadequate healing response.
+The underlying cause of osteoarthritis is increasingly being recognized as inflammation leading to cartilage damage due to an inadequate healing response.

 As the cartilage breaks down, more bone is exposed, allowing the bones of the joint to rub against each other.
 The increased stress on the bones can cause spurs to develop.
-However, the loss of cartilage is NOT the cause of Osteoarthritis.
+However, the loss of cartilage is NOT the cause of osteoarthritis.
 Rather, the loss of cartilage is a result of underlying inflammation that breaks down the cartilage and inhibits the body’s attempt to repair it.

 What Are Some Symptoms Due to Osteoarthritis?